Citation, DOI and article data

 An incidentaloma is a radiological neologism to denote a lesion found incidentally and of dubious clinical significance.
 Although it can refer to any incidental lesion (e.g. pituitary 3, thyroid 4), it is most often used to denote an incidental adrenal lesion, which is commonly an adrenal adenoma 1.
 Colloquially, some radiologists use the term interchangeably with adrenal adenoma, although clearly its use in a report would be confusing, and should be avoided.
 Most incidentalomas are asymptomatic.

-If found incidentally, please refer to the Management of incidental adrenal masses: American College of Radiology white paper.
+If an adrenal adenoma is found incidentally, please refer to the Management of incidental adrenal masses: American College of Radiology white paper.

 - 1. Dunnick NR, Korobkin M. Imaging of adrenal incidentalomas: current status.
 AJR Am J Roentgenol.
 2002;179 (3): 559-68.
 AJR Am J Roentgenol (full text) - Pubmed citation

 - 2. Roppolo HM, Latchaw RE, Meyer JD et-al. Normal pituitary gland: 1.
 Macroscopic anatomy-CT correlation.
 AJNR Am J Neuroradiol.
 4 (4): 927-35.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation